pupilfirst/wd401-scripts/Testing/milestone/README.md

 - Integration tests configured using Cypress
 - Have configured GitHub actions to run automatically when a new code is pushed.

+You can also add some steps to do some output actions like triggering notification to Slack or Discord once the test succeeds or fails.

 ### GitHub Action file

 [Sample GitHub Action file](./main.yml)